awsdocs/aws-doc-sdk-examples/kotlin/usecases/topics_and_queues/Readme.md

 ### Prerequisites

 Before using the code examples, make sure to properly set up your development environment.
-For information, see [Get started with the SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).
+For more information, see [Get started with the SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

 ###  Instructions

-This example uses Gradle to set up the AWS SDK for Kotlin.
+This example uses Gradle to set up the SDK for Kotlin.
 The Gradle build file is located in this folder.
-For information, see [Create a project file](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup-create-project-file.html).
+For more information, see [Create a project file](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup-create-project-file.html).

-Running this example requires AWS Identity and Access Management (IAM) permissions for both SNS and SQS.
+Running this example requires AWS Identity and Access Management (IAM) permissions for both Amazon SNS and Amazon SQS.

 ## Additional resources